 If you're in court, the oath you'll take will probably be like this: "I swear [or promise] by Almighty God [or a god appropriate to your religion] that the evidence I shall give will be the truth, the whole truth, and nothing but the truth."

 You can also choose to make an affirmation instead of an oath.
 It's a non-religious option and it has the same effect as an oath.

 If you're in court, an affirmation will probably be like this: "I solemnly and sincerely declare and affirm that the evidence I shall give will be the truth, the whole truth, and nothing but the truth."

 At the beginning of your trial, the judge will usually order all the witnesses to stay outside the courtroom (this is called excluding them) until they're called to come into the courtroom and give their evidence.

 You and the other person can also ask to exclude witnesses.
 You'd do this to make sure that a witness doesn't change their testimony (evidence) after they hear what another witness says.

 Let your witnesses know that they'll probably have to sit outside until they're called to give evidence.
 If a judge orders that the witnesses be excluded from the courtroom, don't speak to the witnesses about any of the evidence you've already heard before they testify.

 You don't have to leave the courtroom when other witnesses testify, even if you'll be testifying yourself.

-This material was adapted, with permission, from the National Self-represented Litigants Project's publication Coping with the Courtroom: Essential tips and information for self-represented litigants.
+This material was adapted, with permission, from the National Self-Represented Litigants Project's publication Coping with the Courtroom.